-From being full-time homemakers to leading entrepreneurs, army officers, and successful administrators, the role and status of women has noticeably changed in the past few decades.
+From being full-time homemakers to leading entrepreneurs, army officers, and successful administrators, the role and status of women has noticeably changed over the past few decades.
 Modern women are helping uplift each other and emerging as what the American businesswoman, Sophia Amoruso, calls “Girl Boss”.
 The empowerment of women has made them more independent but are women really free from challenges like safety and sexual harassment at workplaces?
-The data says No.
+The data says no.

 Global Data & wake-up call

 According to independent country surveys, more than 75% of the world’s 2.7 Billion women have experienced harassment.
-Even if we ignore the patriarchal mind-set existing in countries like India for a minute, nothing can put the spotlight on the fact that USA has made it to the top 10 list of most dangerous countries for women.
+Even if we ignore the patriarchal mind-set existing in countries like India for a minute, nothing can take away the spotlight on the fact that USA has made it to the top 10 list of most dangerous countries for women.

 We make the government

 In India, central government has enacted Sexual Harassment at Workplace Act, 2013with the objective of creating a safe and secure work environment in both the organised and unorganised sector.
 The laws and policies drafted by the government however are futile until we, as men, learn to respect our female co-workers for their contributions and make sure that they are provided with a safe environment.

 The lack of awareness about women rights among women and improper execution of these laws is yet another reason why women hide behind the curtains & stay silent in cases of harassment, gender biasness and gender inequality at workplace.